adamhadani/solr-templating/README.md

 Suppose you have 3 different solr-backed services which are part of your infrastructure, that need to each be running standalone (e.g not as different cores under the same java servlet server).

-* You would create 3 template directory trees for these:
+* Create 3 template directory trees for these:

 	```bash
 	solrnode-create-tmpl -t people-search